West Elm

 Overall score

 Clean, well-proportioned accent chair that works as either a desk seat or a living-room supporting player.
-The walnut-tone legs and tight back give it a more precise look than most WE upholstery.
+The black metal legs and semi-attached cushion profile give it a precise, modern look that reads as deliberately designed.
 Not a statement piece, but a versatile one.

 At $499–$799, the Penn Chair is well-priced relative to comparable accent seating from Article, CB2, or Pottery Barn.
-The tight-back construction holds up better than the sofa line's down-blend cushions, making it a genuinely fair value for the category.
+The semi-attached cushion construction with fiber-wrapped foam cores holds up well over time, making it a genuinely fair value for the category.

 What People Are Saying